- Safety Training

 - Risk Analysis Consultations

 - Contact Us

-OSHA, state, and local safety regulation are always changing to prevent workplace accidents.
-10-hour and 30-hour OSHA training classes from T/C Risk Management will keep employees up-to-date with the latest codes and regulations.
+Safety regulations set by the Occupational Safety and Health Administration (OSHA), states, and cities are always changing to reduce and prevent workplace accidents.
+Safety techniques from 10 years ago may no longer be best practice.
+If your business is using outdated policy, you could be fined by OSHA and put your workers at risk.
+10-hour and 30-hour OSHA training classes from TC Risk Management keep employees up-to-date with the latest codes and regulations.
 Our Outreach Trainers are OSHA-authorized to teach general and industry-specific safety classes.
 Each covers:

 Your training class will be based on your specific industry to cover the information you need.
 These courses are ideal for introducing new employees to safety basics or as a refresher for more experienced workers.
 Workers who complete the course may receive OSHA cards from the Department of Labor.